jamesquinlan/dsc-techstack/topics/latex.md

 ## Abstracts
 In scientific documents, it's a common practice to include a brief overview of the main subject of the paper.
-In LaTeX there's an abstract environment for this.
+In LaTeX, there's an abstract environment for this.
 The abstract environment will put the text in a special format at the top of your document.

 ```latex
 \begin{document}